QuIIL/Grad_Mix/README.md

  |   |── Grad_mix_Labels  (output dir: New Sythesized Labels)
  |   |── Inapinted_Images (output dir: New Sythesized Inpainted Images)
  ├──
+ '''
-Run the jupyter file and new grad_mix images and labels will be stored in the outdirs as mentioned.
+2.Run the jupyter file and new grad_mix images and labels will be stored in the outdirs as mentioned.
 For Training the nuclei segmentaion and classification please refer to our other repository.
 Repository: [Sonnet:A self-guided ordinal regression neural network for segmentation and classification of nuclei in large-scale multi-tissue histology images](https://github.com/QuIIL/Sonnet)